anthonymobile/njbuswatcher_2020/README-server_setup.md

     }
     ```

-    then `sudo service nginx reload` and you should be good to go.
+    then `sudo service nginx reload` and open the firewall `sudo ufw allow 'Nginx HTTP'` and you should be good to go.

 4. updating your app is as easy as 1-2-3...4